spawnmarvel/todo-and-current/README.md

 - 📚 MS Virtual machine stuff
 - 📚 MS
 - 📚 MS do not build things in the portal, use cli and ps1
-- 📚 ap22db for fun
+- 📚 ap22db, opc da and ua, cogent.

 ---